Gough Whitlam: Enacting a program

 In keeping with Labor's social commitments, Whitlam's time in office witnessed significant increases in government spending.
 In one year, for instance, real government spending increased by 20% followed by 16% the following year.
 During Whitlam's three years in office, social spending (including education) as a percentage of total Commonwealth budget outlays rose from 36.9% to 50.4.% From 1972–73 to 1975–76, spending on education as a percentage of total Commonwealth budget outlays went up from 4.3% to 8.5%, urban development from 0.5% to 1.9,% housing from 2.3% to 2.6%, social security from 20.6% to 23.2%, and health from 7.7% to 13.5%.
+Under Whitlam, annual Commonwealth outlays went up on average by 10.4%, while Commonwealth government spending as a percentage of GDP increased from 23% to almost 29%.
 In 1975, Whitlam justified the big increases in government spending by arguing that when Labor returned to office 1972 they had "the task of redressing many years of neglect by previous Governments in almost every field of national life".